keu/docs/astro/cli/reference.md

 description: Learn about every command that you can run with the Astro CLI.
 ---

-## Overview

 This document contains information about all commands and settings available in the Astro CLI, including examples and flags.
-To get started with the Astro CLI, see [Get started](cli/get-started.md).
+To get started with the Astro CLI, see [Get Started](cli/get-started.md).

 :::info